 Hot natural shower at Sunflower camp on the Middle Fork

 • Be prepared for yellow jackets and bees.
 Be alert, and don’t invite them in.
-Again, the thread on Mountain Buzz is full of good advice and inventive measures.
+Keep food covered and stowed.

 Planning your Middle Fork river trip